19. Vibrations and waves

 Interference

-Unlike matter, where two objects cannot occupy the same space at the same time, waves, being energy, can exist in the same place at the same time.
+We know that two objects of matter cannot occupy the same space at the same time.
+Waves are energy, not matter, so they can exist in the same place at the same time.
 When waves overlap with each other they interfere.
 That is, the value of one wave at that point adds to the value of the second wave.
 The total amount of energy present is equal to the sum of those two values.

 If two waves interfere where the crest overlaps with crest, and trough overlaps with trough, then the situation is called totally constructive interference.
 The result is a wave with greater overall amplitude than either one individually.
 If the two waves have identical amplitudes, the constructive interference will yield a wave with twice the amplitude.
 The video below shows an animation of two wave pulses interfering constructively.